Goobley/DexRT/README.md

 Non-exhaustive feature list:
 - GPU accelerated
-- Radiance cascades formal solution in 2D
+- Radiance cascades formal solution in 2D and 3D
 - Non-LTE solution via same-preconditioning MALI (Rybicki & Hummer 1992)
 - Electron density charge conservation (secondary Newton-Raphson, e.g. Heinzel 1995, Osborne & Milic 2021)
 - Pressure conservation a la [Promweaver](https://github.com/Goobley/Promweaver)
+- Sparse mode whereby cells above a certain coronal temperature are efficiently treated as transparent, dramatically reducing memory and compute requirements for many models of coronal condensations.
+- Efficient MPI wavelength parallelisation for systems with enough memory to store multiple copies of the same model.
-- `dexrt_ray`: a single-pass final formal solver allowing for calculation of intensity and formation properties such as contribution function from arbitrary angles.
+- `dexrt_ray(_3d)`: a single-pass final formal solver allowing for calculation of intensity and formation properties such as contribution function from arbitrary angles.
 - Docker container specifications provided in `.devcontainer` that have been tested (primarily nvhpc).
 These environments can be worked from directly with VSCode.
+- Simple Python data manipulation and postprocessing framework leveraging xarray accessors: [dexrt_py](https://github.com/Goobley/dexrt_py).

 📖 Documentation
 ----------------